 No individual may serve as presenter or principal presenter for more than one presentation at the meeting.
-This includes the following categories of presentations: open session presentation, colloquium paper presentation, joint AIA-APA colloquium presentation, workshop presentation.
+This includes the following categories of presentations: open session presentation, colloquium paper presentation, joint AIA-SCS colloquium presentation, workshop presentation.
 Individuals should thus make no more than one submission as presenter/principal presenter.

-Exception: An individual who is included as a presenter or principal presenter in a submission made for a colloquium session, joint AIA-APA colloquium session, or a workshop session may also make a submission as presenter or principal presenter for an open session.
+Exception: An individual who is included as a presenter or principal presenter in a submission made for a colloquium session, joint AIA-SCS colloquium session, or a workshop session may also make a submission as presenter or principal presenter for an open session.
 The two submissions may be identical.
-If the PAMC accepts the colloquium session, joint AIA-APA colloquium session, or workshop session in question, it will withdraw from consideration the open session submission made by that individual.
+If the PAMC accepts the colloquium session, joint AIA-SCS colloquium session, or workshop session in question, it will withdraw from consideration the open session submission made by that individual.

 No individual may serve more than two participant roles at the meeting.
 Participant roles include the following: